-Furniture and Equipment, Net - Recorded at cost.
+Furniture and Equipment, Net - Furniture and equipment is recorded at cost.
 Depreciation is recorded on all furniture and equipment of Save the Sound using the straight-line method over the assets' estimated useful life, which range from five to seven years.
 Maintenance, repairs, and renewals are changed to expense as incurred.